RedVoxInc/redvox-python-sdk/docs/v2.6.0/cli-docs.md

 redvox-cli to_json data/*.rdvxz
 ```

-Increase logging verbosity (not that -v can also be used).
+Increase logging verbosity (note that -v can also be used).

 ```
 redvox-cli --verbose to_json data/*.rdvxz